 The Timer/Counter can be clocked by an internal or an external clock source.
-The clock source is selected by the clock select (CS12:0) bits located in the Timer/Counter control register B (TCCR1B).
+The clock source is selected by the clock select logic which is controlled by the clock select (CS12:0) bits located in the Timer/Counter control register B (TCCR1B).
 For details on clock sources and prescaler, see Section 4.12 "Timer/Counter1 Prescaler" on page 118.